-All types of breast implant surgery involve making incisions although these are shorter than other kinds of cosmetic surgery such as a tummy tuck.
-Boob job scars are therefore less prominent than what might be expected.
+All types of breast implant surgery involve making incisions, although these are shorter than other kinds of cosmetic surgery, such as a tummy tuck.
+Boob job scars are, therefore, less prominent than what might be expected.
 All kinds of surgery, including a boob job, involve making incisions through the skin, and all breast augmentation incisions will result in a certain degree of scarring.
 The skill and expertise of the surgeon can play a large part in how breast augmentation scars appear.
 Our surgeons at Centre for Surgery are skilled in optimising the appearance of breast surgery scars using meticulous surgical techniques.
-There are also several tips we recommend can you follow after your procedure to improve the appearance of scars which include:
+There are also several tips we recommend that you follow after your procedure to improve the appearance of scars, which include:

 - Avoid lifting heavy objects – we would recommend avoiding heavy lifting objects during the first six weeks after surgery.
 There is a higher risk of wound breakdown, which could lead to excessive scarring if this advice is not followed.

 - Avoid scrubbing the skin – skin exfoliation is a sensible part of a daily skincare routine for maintaining healthy skin.
 However, they should be avoided when there are actively healing boob job scars, as excessive trauma may increase the prominence of scars.

 How long do breast augmentation scars take to heal?